 The scientific connections among researchers (observed by SNAs) seem to exert some influence on publishing, including defining those bad smells that are subject of studies.
-The community is organized into a large small world graph of collaborations that is responsible for most studies.
+An interesting finding is that the community is organized into a large small world graph of collaborations that is responsible for most studies.
 Moreover, there is a large number of disconnected groups that are responsible for a substantial part (44%) of the studies.
 We observe a concentration on some geographic locations and/or affiliations, which can be explained by the small world graph of collaborations.